freeCodeCamp/guide/src/pages/developer-tools/docker/index.md

 Docker containers isolate applications from one another and from the underlying infrastructure.
 Docker provides the strongest default isolation to limit app issues to a single container instead of the entire machine.

+## Overview
+A container image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+Available for both Linux and Windows based apps, containerized software will always run the same, regardless of the environment.
+Containers isolate software from its surroundings, for example differences between development and staging environments and help reduce conflicts between teams running different software on the same infrastructure.

 ### See also
 - Docker Compose : to create and manage several containers at the same time.